makeabilitylab/physcomp/electronics/ohms-law.md

 * You can use as many resistors per circuit as you'd like but double click on the wires to show current/voltage
 * For each circuit, take a screenshot and put it in your prototyping journal along with a brief reflection of what you observed/learned.

-You can save your circuits in one of two ways: (1) download them locally (File -> Save As) or (2) export them as a shareable link (File -> Export as Link).
-We'd like you to use the export as link option and include this in your prototyping journal.
+You can save your circuits in one of two ways: (1) download them locally (File -> Save As) or (2) export them as a shareable link (File -> Export as Link)—use this latter option for your prototyping journals.

+In your prototyping journals, include a screenshot of each CircuitJS circuit along with a brief description of what you observed and a link directly back to the CircuitJS circuit that you made.

 ## Lesson summary